-Although there is no available tool to model project-level NO $2$ or PM health effects individually, USEPA (2018c) has developed an approach for estimating the average human health impacts related to emissions of direct PM ${2.5}$ and PM ${2.5}$ precursors (NO $X$ and SO $2$ ).
+Although there is no available tool to model project-level NO_2 or PM health effects individually, USEPA (2018c) has developed an approach for estimating the average human health impacts related to emissions of direct $PM{2.5}$ and $PM{2.5}$ precursors (NO_X and SO_2).
 These "benefit per ton" (BPT) or "incidence-per-ton" factors express the expected number of cases of specific health impacts per ton of emissions.
 USEPA developed BPT factors for 17 emission sectors (e.g., mobile sources) using nationwide photochemical modeling and demographic input parameters.
 All estimates are based on a national-scale study and do not account for location-specific meteorology, topography, geographical distribution of receptors, or photochemistry, all of which can affect pollutant dispersion and exposure.
 The resultant health impacts are therefore reflective of national averages and may not be exact when applied at the project level.
-Nevertheless, the BPT-based estimates can provide a general order-of-magnitude characterization of potential health consequences associated with project-generated direct PM and precursors to PM (with no secondary formation).
+Nevertheless, the BPT-based estimates can provide a general order-of-magnitude characterization of potential health consequences associated with project-generated direct PM and precursors to PM (with no secondary PM formation).

-Table 3.3-31 presents the estimated incidence (i.e., number of cases) of health impacts based on the construction emissions inventory for Alternative B (Viaduct to I-880).
-This alternative and design option would generate the most $NO_X$ and $PM{2.5}$ (including fugitive) emissions of all project alternatives, and therefore represents the alternative combination with the greatest potential health burden.
-The estimates were developed by multiplying total project-generated $PM{2.5}$ and $PM{2.5}$ precursor ( $NO_X$ and $SO_2$ ) emissions (in average tons per year) by the relevant incidence per-ton metric from USEPA (2018c).
-Note that this estimate of regional health risk is different from the estimate of localized health risk, which is based on DPM emissions (see Section 3.3.4.3).
+Table 3.3-35 presents the estimated incidence (i.e., number of cases) of health impacts based on the construction emissions inventory for Alternative B (Viaduct to I-880).
+This alternative and design option would generate the most NO_X and $PM{2.5}$ (including fugitive) emissions of all project alternatives, and therefore represents the alternative combination with the greatest potential health burden.
+The estimates were developed by multiplying total project-generated $PM{2.5}$ and $PM{2.5}$ precursor (NO_X and SO_2) emissions (in average tons per year) by the relevant incidence per-ton metric from USEPA (2018c).35 This estimate of regional health risk is different from the estimate of localized health risk, which is based on DPM emissions (see Section 3.3.4.3).